-All foreign media personnel visiting Sri Lanka are required to obtain Media Accreditation from the Department of Government Information, issued upon the recommendation by the Ministry of Foreign Affairs .
-All visiting media, upon their arrival in the country, are requested to contact the Public Communications Division of the Ministry of Foreign Affairs in Colombo to obtain the recommendation letter.
-The Recommendation letter is submited to the Department of Government Information along with a duly filled “Press Accreditation Form: Visiting Journalist” for the issue of a Temporary Media pass.
+All foreign media personnel visiting Sri Lanka are required to obtain Media Accreditation from the Department of Government Information, issued upon the recommendation by the Ministry of Foreign Relations .
+All visiting media, upon their arrival in the country, are requested to contact the Public Diplomacy Division of the Ministry of Foreign Relations in Colombo to obtain the recommendation letter.
+The Recommendation letter is submitted to the Department of Government Information along with a duly filled “Press Accreditation Form: Visiting Journalist” for the issue of a Temporary Media pass.

 Press Accreditation form may be downloaded at following: – https://www.news.lk/images/pdf/2017/nov/PRESS_ACCREDITATION_FORM_VISITING_JOURNALIST_2018.pdf .
 Form also available for download here:- PDF Copy

 The Department of Customs strictly enforces regulations pertaining to the clearance of equipment carried by media personnel.
 Accordingly, visiting media personnel should possess a temporary import document known as ‘Carnet’ for any equipment carried by them, for customs clearance.
 In the absence of a ‘Carnet’, a bank guarantee should be submitted to the value of the items.
 If the visit is sponsored by any state institution, a guarantee letter from the relevant institution ensuring the re-export of the equipment is required.